-The policies of the Local Coastal Program and the Marin Countywide Plan are aimed at preserving the physical integrity of the coastal villages, keeping them from expanding into the agricultural lands and other open spaces designated for preservation.
-These plans also emphasize "in-filling" of existing village areas as a basis for development.
-In the case of Stinson Beach, these goals and policies can be met by limiting village expansion to the boundaries of the Stinson Beach Planning Area.
+The policies of the Local Coastal Program and the Marin Countywide Plan (including the Community Plan) are aimed at preserving the physical integrity of the coastal villages, keeping them from expanding into the agricultural lands and other open spaces designated for preservation.
+These policies emphasize in-fill of existing village areas as a basis for development.
+In the case of Stinson Beach, these goals and policies can be met by limiting village expansion to the boundaries of the Stinson Beach Planning Area and the existing boundaries of SBFPD and SBCWD.